ByteWelder/Decktility/README.md

 Decktility is a handheld PC, inspired by [Yarh.io Micro 2](https://yarh.io/), [uConsole](https://www.clockworkpi.com/uconsole) and various retry handheld PCs.

-It is built with a Raspbery Pi CM4 and an 800x480 pixel capacitive touch screen.
+It is built with a Raspbery Pi CM4 and an 800x480 pixel IPS screen with capacitive touch.
 A set of batteries offers about 6 hours of battery life.

 ![Decktility device mockup](docs/pics/decktility.jpg)